chiawen/MLDS2017_final/README.md

 MLDS Final Experiments
 ====
-This is the Machine Learning and having it deep and structured course's final project experiment source code.
-The goal is to test the RNN initializtation parameter setting.
+This is the <em>Machine Learning and having it deep and structured</em> course's final project experiment source code.
+The goal is to test the RNN parameters initializtation setting.
 You can see the complete experiment settings and content from [here](https://ntumlds.wordpress.com/2017/03/28/r05922027_沙拉和狗/).

 ## Environment
 python3 <br />